 In Cohort 2A of the IOV-COM-202 trial, we are enrolling advanced, recurrent, or metastatic HNSCC patients who are naïve to prior immunotherapy including anti-PD-1/anti-PD-L1 therapy.
 The patients receive LN-145 in combination with pembrolizumab.
 We reported results from ongoing Cohort 2A of the IOV-COM-202 trial at the SITC meeting in November 2020, as follows.
 As of October 16, 2020, nine HNSCC patients have received LN-145 plus pembrolizumab with a median duration of follow up of 8.6 months.
 Four patients had a confirmed, objective response with an ORR of 44% including one complete response and three partial responses.
 Median DOR was not reached.
 The DCR at data cutoff was 89% in nine patients, and seven of the eight evaluable patients, or 87.5%, had a reduction in target lesions.
 The median number of prior therapies was 1.0 with 89% of the patients having received prior chemotherapy.
 Four patients were positive for Human Papilloma Virus, or HPV, three patients were HPV negative, and two patients had unknown HPV status.
 In November 2021, we provided updated results from 18 patients in an oral presentation at SITC in which there was a demonstrated ORR of 38.9%.
-Seven out of the 18 patients had an objective response, including one complete response, one unconfirmed complete response, four partial responses and one unconfirmed partial response.
-Historically, ORRs of 17% have been reported for pembrolizumab monotherapy in patients with HNSCC.
+Seven out of the 18 patients had an objective response, including one complete response, one unconfirmed complete response, four patients with HNSCC is a demonstrated for pembrolizumab monotherapy in patients with HNSCC.